Many websites and tutors teach their students to refer to invented articles/journals in order to support their arguments in their IELTS WritingTask 2.

 After a week of marking Task 2 essays where candidates kept referring to fake articles they had made up (invented), I posted this piece of advice on Instagram.

-Then one of my followers asked me this very sensible question:
+One of my followers asked me this very sensible question:

 ‘You say it seems unreliable if the article says the name or date of some research.
 But why does the information WITHOUT references sound more trustworthy?’